Use Cases

 Benefit: Wallet use without reliance on third party wallet APIs.
 Contributes to network health without using entire disk.

-Protocol experimentation
+Protocol researcher

 A researcher looking to explore the Ethereum protocol, testing out specific aspects and perhaps making experimental changes to the protocol.